Introduction to Qualitative Analysis

 One of the most common techniques involves inducing chemical reactions in the sample to create visible precipitates.
 These precipitates are distinctive and can be used to identify specific ions or compounds.

-Understanding the solubility of different compounds in various solvents is crucial for qualitative analysis.
+Understanding the solubility of different compounds in various solvents is crucial for chemical analysis.

 Acid-base titrations are used to identify and quantify the concentration of acids or bases in a solution.